 His eyes crinkled at Samantha, “Armand” he smiled placing his fingers on Caroline’s palm.

-Caroline’s young man stood awkwardly, hand held out.
+Caroline’s young man stood, hand held out.
 She rose and waved at Samantha when he spun her onto the dance floor, her afro-style cloud of kinky black hair following her like a billowing storm that contrasted her pale milky skin.
-Caroline was breathtaking to watch on the floor in her purple dress and gold platform sandals!
+Caroline was breathtaking to watch on the floor in her purple dress and gold platform sandals.

-Armand placed his warm hand on the curve of Samantha’s lower back and guided her out to the red-carpeted lounge.
+Samantha stood anticipating the dance, but Armand placed his warm hand on the curve of her lower back and guided her out to the red-carpeted lounge.

 He leaned against the bar and ordered a tall glass of Perrier for her to sip while he stared at her chest.
-All men did that.
+All men do that.
 She was used to it.
 He sidled closer and placed his left hand under her skirt, just running it up the back of her thigh to the line of the leotard.
 She eyed him carefully.
 He began to giggle like a kid caught with his hand in the cookie jar.
-She slapped his hand.
-He smiled as he pulled it away.
+She slapped his hand and smiled when he pulled it away.

-“Yes, he chuckled, the owner is my good friend.
-I practically own the place.”
+“Yes, he chuckled the owner is my good friend.
+I’m a partner in this place.”

-Sam looked at him warningly.
-He responded with a sparkling grin which made her laugh, and laughing made her feel sad and guilty.
-She was sick of it.
+Sam gave him a warning stare.
+He responded with a sparkling grin which made her laugh, but Samantha was sick of feeling sad and guilty.

-She decided to stay in public for safety’s sake.
-She waved, “I’ll see you on the dance floor, Armand.”
+She stayed in public view for safety’s sake, and she waved, “I’ll see you on the dance floor, Armand.”

-Armand was most graceful on the dance floor, and she, in her element, floated through space, and the two flawless dancers cast a spell over the room.
-The crowd fell away naturally while Armand and Samantha took over the floor.
+Armand was most graceful on the dance floor, and she, in her element, floated through space.
+The two flawless dancers cast a spell over the room.
+The other dancers fell away while Armand and Samantha took over the floor.
 Sam wished she could fade away in this cloud of glory and applause as the song ended; when he dipped her and laughed gleefully.

 A simple thing like joy seemed out of her reach, but she smiled, attempting a pitiful experiment.
-Laughter hadn’t been present in her repertoire lately.
+Laughter hadn’t been present in her repertoire.
 But Armand’s personal happiness seemed innate.

 Armand could never have passed anonymously through any door.
 Women lifted and screwed their heads to watch him walk across the floor as if he were a celebrity.
 And she was the lucky one.
 With relentless casual charm, he held her dangerously close while they danced to the final song “Last Dance” by Donna Summer and strolled off the floor with applause all around.

-She laughed, “I do have to go home.”
+At that, she laughed, “I have to go home.”

 Armand walked her toward the lounge where Caroline was sitting at the bar conversing with her young man.

-“I’ll walk you to your car”, he offered.
+“I’ll walk you to your car,” Armand offered.